oroinc/documentation/user_guide/system_entities_leads.rst

 - The page of the Lead instance will emerge.

-- Click :kbd:`Add Note` button in the top right corner of the page
+- Click :guilabel:`Add Note` button in the top right corner of the page

 - Fill the emerged free text form.
 The text will appear in the *Additional Information* section for the Lead instance.